 Archaeological evidence shows significant trade of precious materials between Kush and the Hyksos Semites—namely, gold and ivory coming out of Kush and a flush of earthenware coming into Kush from northern Egypt.
 (Interestingly, this pottery is called Tell el-Yahudiyeh—“Jewish Mound”—Ware, also “Canaanite” Ware, given its prevalence throughout the Holy Land.)
 So significant was the economic relationship, that an inscription records Kamose i, native Egyptian pharaoh of the southern Upper Egypt (early-mid 16th century b.c.e.), accusing the kingdom of Kush and the Hyksos rulers of attempting to “squeeze out” Egyptian rule.
 (It’s worth noting that his Egyptian advisers protested that this was not the case.)
 Eventually, a building resentment culminated in the Egyptian overthrow of Hyksos rule and the oppression of the northern, Semitic-dominant Egypt.
 It appears that following this event, the kingdom of Kush made its successful invasion north, against the native Egyptians—followed by the ultimately successful native Egyptian counterattack to the south, at the end of that century.

 This “pre-Moses” economic alliance and friendship between Kush and the Semites of northern Egypt might explain the favor and respect toward Moses, despite his upbringing in the courts of native Egypt—and ultimately, could explain even the friendship and resumption of trade between the Queen of Sheba and Solomon.
 (And is it coincidence that this Solomonic episode began soon after Kush finally became autonomous from Egypt, at the end of the second millennium b.c.e.?)
-It may even help explain why the Ethiopian Amharic script, emerging around this time period, is tied to the early Hebrew alphabet.
+It may even help explain why the Ethiopian Amharic script, whose ancestral alphabet emerged around this time period, has close connections to the early Hebrew alphabet.

 Of course, the personalities in this conquest story themselves are harder to pin down—notably, Tharbis of Kush and Moses the Hebrew.
 Actually, very little is known about the individual Kushite rulers, much less their princesses.
 And as we have covered, given that even the near extinction of the kingdom of Egypt in the 16th century b.c.e. was not realized until 2003—“airbrushed” from history as an embarrassing defeat—it would not be surprising for the same to have been done regarding Moses and the Exodus.
 (Still, there is broader evidence for that.)